CyberSecurityN00b/penzsh/README.md

 Add 'penzsh' to your POWERLEVEL9K_LEFT_PROMPT_ELEMENTS (or RIGHT) in ~/.p10k.zsh

+## Usage
+Run `penzsh create` in a directory to make the directory (and all current/future sub-directories) part of the penzsh project.

+Use `penzsh help` to see the core `penzsh` functionality, and `penzsh cmds` for a list of target-contextual commands.

 ## Custom Usage
 For your own custom commands, place them in the ./custcmds folder.
 The commands in ./cmds should provide enough information to write your own, for those inclined for scripting.
 Where a conflict in name exists between a command in ./custcmds and ./cmds, the one in ./custcmds will be used.